zuman/scripts/README.md

 A list of useful scripts to make your terminal life easy.

-Tried and tested in Ubuntu and Oracle Linux.
+Tried and tested in Ubuntu.

 If you are facing any problems, you can reach out to me on zaphap01@gmail.com